lifting-bits/anvill/docs/SpecificationFormat.md

 names; however, it is perfectly valid to represent them using pointer types, e.g.
 `*v` or `*b` or `*B`.

+If a function specification is describing the program entrypoint, then it won't have a return address.

 #### Return stack pointer

 A function specification models the value of the stack pointer *after* returning